learn-the-web/topics/video-audio/index.md

 **[☛ The best way to make your video responsive is to use embed containers.](/topics/modules/)**

-If you video is in the standard aspect ratio for HD of 16 by 9, your HTML will look something like this.
+If your video is in the standard aspect ratio for HD of 16 by 9, your HTML will look something like this.

 ```html
 <div class="embed embed--16by9">